xopham/trusted-commit-signatures/README.md

 > "Unless you store and distribute your public keys using some other system (in a separate trust domain from GitHub), you don’t really gain any protections from having your account compromised here."

-Inspired by DNSSEC as opposed to delegating trust to an external party, it is possible to pin the trust to public keys that are directly maintained within the GitHub repository itself.
+Similar to DNSSEC avoiding to delegate trust to an external party, it is possible to pin the trust to public keys that are directly maintained within the GitHub repository itself.
 By adding your public key to the repository say the `.pubkeys` folder with the initial commit, all subsequent commits can be verified against that public key.
 A *trusted contributor* is then a contributor with a private key to a public key within the `.pubkeys` folder.
+A *trusted commit* is then a commit with a signature corresponding to *trusted contributor*.

 If we go one step further and verify each commit signature against the public keys within the previous commit, we can also add and revoke public keys for new or former contributors by having a trusted contributor add or remove the corresponding public key to/from the `.pubkeys` folder: